 When dentures do not fit the contours of your mouth correctly, they are rubbing against gum tissue in unnatural ways.
 The extra friction and pressure against the gums cause swelling and gum irritation.
 Swollen gums are also more likely to be injured or bleed when you wear dentures.

 If your gum tissue is irritated and inflamed, you’ll experience sensitivity and soreness.
 This is especially troublesome if you already have a jawbone disorder such as TMJ.
-TMJ causes pain and restricted jaw movement in the jaw joint and surrounding muscle and tissue.
+Temporomandibular joint (TMJ) causes pain and restricted jaw movement in the jaw joint and surrounding muscle and tissue.
 This means TMJ can cause gum irritation as well, which can become quite painful when allowed to progress.

 Speaking can be hard enough as it is sometimes, so it is even more difficult to talk normally when your teeth are moving around in your mouth!
 Ill-fitting dentures can cause social situations to become embarrassing and awkward.
 Poorly fitted dentures often cause people to develop a lisp or they run the risk of falling out during situations where you are required to speak.